Guille-ux/Munix/README.md

 # Things To Do

--add a filesystem
+- add a filesystem
--add internet
+- add internet
--add protected blocks to avoid memory overwritting
+- add protected blocks to avoid memory overwritting